vraj0112/TextileManagementSystem/README.md

 # Textile Management System

-Textile Management System is a Single Page Web Application made using Laravel and Vuejs.
+The project **"Textile Management System"** is a Single Page Web Application.
+The entire application is developed using **Vue.js** and **Laravel** framework.

 ![smartmockups_kvcl31qh](https://user-images.githubusercontent.com/68781375/139470368-bc266667-210e-4161-8c38-c22c57b35531.jpg)

 ## Abstract

-The project **"Textile Management System"** is a Single Page Web Application.
-The entire application is developed using Vue.js and Laravel framework.
-The system does have MySQL as database support.
+The **Textile Management system** does have **MySQL** as database support.
 The database keeps all records related to inward and sell quality, customer, vendor, broker, inward, challan, invoice, credit, expenses, and many more things.
 The textile industry can store and manipulate data just by doing few clicks and can even generate reports and keep track on the credit and expenses as per the financial year.
 This application reduces the amount of manual data entry and manual calculation and gives greater efficiency which in turn saves the time.
-The system supports all the features that meet the client’s requirement and is doing all the work accurately.

 ## Scope